What Is Bluetooth Mesh?

 Model Bluetooth Mesh Node Types

 Devices in a Bluetooth mesh network, also called nodes, can serve different purposes and are given different names.
-You can use MATLAB® to visualize the energy profile of Bluetooth mesh nodes in wireless sensor networks.
 Figure 2 shows the interactions between these different node types.

 The nodes are described as follows.